 So you have decided that acupuncture is for you!
 Amazing!
 Now how to find a reputable acupuncturist?
 What are the essential criteria to consider in choosing from potential acupuncturists?
 Where do you look to find the best acupuncturist in Melbourne (or where ever you live)?

 Are they registered?

 Australian acupuncturists must be registered with AHPRA (Australian Health Practitioner Registration Agency).
-An acupuncturists registration status can be checked online here
+An acupuncturists registration status can be checked online here.
+By seeking a registered acupuncturist, you know they have appropriate qualifications and experience.
+This means they can provide you with the best treatment for your individual issue.

 Are they qualified?

 Chiropractors, physiotherapists, podiatrists, osteopaths and doctors can be endorsed by the Chinese Medicine Board to use the title acupuncturist.
 This requires training and a suitable additional qualification to their primary field of practice.
 They are not be default trained or qualified to do so.

 Medical practitioners can also be endorsed by the Medical Board of Australia to use the title acupuncturist.
 The recognised course is delivered by the Australian Medical Acupuncture College over 270 hours.
 Within this course, only 30 hours are required of mentorship, the only component with supervised needling practice.

 Without these endorsements, practitioners may not use the title acupuncturist.
 This does not, however, prevent them from performing acupuncture in their practice.
 Very commonly their training and supervised experiences are limited to a 2-day workshop in dry needling.

 It is imperative to ask if the provider about to perform acupuncture on you is indeed a certified acupuncturist!

 These practitioners have extensive knowledge of the human body from the perspective of their field.
 Their fields are able to treat a wide range of conditions and indeed work very well alongside acupuncture.